 Find out more about how to get involved with teaching, the training you will need and what support is available.

-Usually, someone in the department or School will coordinate all teaching: typically the Director of Undergraduate Teaching, Departmental Coordinator or a designated Tutor Coordinator.
+Usually, someone in your department or School will coordinate all teaching: typically the Director of Undergraduate Teaching, Departmental Coordinator or a designated Tutor Coordinator.

-Training and approval
+Training and approval to teach

 The University’s QA9 statement makes clear the opportunities for, and expectations and requirements of, all staff and students who teach and/or assess students.